Best FFmpeg API Services Compared (2026)

 Rendi uses GB-based pricing instead of time-based.
 A 100 MB file costs the same whether it takes 5 seconds or 5 minutes to process.
 Good for quick operations on large files, less predictable for heavy transcoding.

-The free tier caps command runtime at 1 minute, which rules out most real transcoding jobs.
+The free tier caps runtime at 1 minute and requires a $5 credit card hold (refundable).
 You're essentially forced to Pro for anything beyond format detection or thumbnail extraction.

 ffmpegapi.net